junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 ### Dealing with Diffing

 This will be the final function for our VDOM implementation.
 It's job will be to recursively determine the diff between two VDOM trees and update the real DOM accordingly.
-Unlike `diffProps()`, this function will perform DOM modifications as it does the diff, rather than returning a diff object.
+Unlike `diffProps()`, this function will directly perform DOM modifications while it does the diff, rather than returning a diff object.

 The algorithm is pretty simple, but it can still be somewhat difficult to reason about, so I've done my best to make the code super digestible.
-I'll also give you some quick background right now before we get to the code.
+I'll also give you a little background before we get to the code.

 First, here is the function signature: